Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: modified gravity theory

 Setting $(g_{\mu \nu} \Box -\nabla_{\mu} \nabla_{\nu})\lambda = 0$, we get

 where $G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2}g_{\mu\nu}R$ is the Einstein tensor.
 This could be rearranged as

 Recalling Einstein equations with cosmological constant

 We choose a negative small value for the arbitrary $\lambda$ so that we have the same sign of the RHS of (\ref{eq13}) and (\ref{eq14}), we keep this choice of $\lambda$ throughout.
 The term $\left(p + \frac{1}{2} T\right)$ can now be regarded as a cosmological constant.
-So, in the framework of the $f(R,T)$ gravity, we can get the cosmological constant as a function of the equation of state parameter $\omega$ , the energy density $\rho$ and the trace of the stress-energy tensor.
-But since $\omega$ and $\rho$ are already included in $T$ so we could just write
+Hence we write

 The dependence of the cosmological constant $\Lambda$ on the trace of the energy momentum tensor $T$ has been proposed before by Poplawski \cite{ref56} where the cosmological constant in the gravitational Lagrangian is a function of the trace of the energy-momentum tensor, and consequently the model was denoted ``$\Lambda(T)$ gravity''.
-It was argued that recent cosmological data favour a variable cosmological constant which is consistent with $\Lambda(T)$ gravity without the need to specify an exact form of the function $\Lambda(T)$. $\Lambda(T)$ gravity is more general than the Palatini $f(R)$ and could be reduced to it if the pressure of matter is neglected (Magnano\cite{ref59}, Poplawski \cite{ref60}).
+It was argued that recent cosmological data favour a variable cosmological constant which is consistent with $\Lambda(T)$ gravity without the need to specify an exact form of the function $\Lambda(T)$. $\Lambda(T)$ gravity is more general than the Palatini $f(R)$ and could be reduced to it if the pressure of matter is neglected (Magnano\cite{ref59}, Poplawski \cite{ref60,ref61}).
 Considering the perfect fluid case, the trace $T = -3p + \rho$, for our model.
+Hence Eq. (\ref{eq16}) reduces to